-By outsourcing eSignature collection to a software platform that provides detailed audit trails, thorough authentication, and diligent compliance protocols we’ll explore today; organizations will be able to maximize the legality and security of their online transactions without putting the burden of exhausting, complex workflows on their customers or employees.
+By outsourcing eSignature collection to a software platform that provides detailed audit trails, thorough authentication and diligent compliance protocols, which we’ll explore today, organisations will be able to maximise the legality and security of their online transactions without putting the burden of exhausting, complex workflows on their customers or employees.

 Are eSignatures really legal?

-Speaking of physical security, we store our data in a SOC 1 Type II, SOC 2 Type I, and ISO 27001 certified data center.
-Access to the data center is strictly controlled by security staff equipped with video surveillance, multi-step authentication, and state-of-the-art intrusion detection systems.
+Speaking of physical security, we store our data in a SOC 1 Type II, SOC 2 Type I and ISO 27001 certified data centre.
+Access to the data centre is strictly controlled by security staff equipped with video surveillance, multi-step authentication and state-of-the-art intrusion detection systems.

 Detailed audit trails

 Audit trails ensure that actions on an electronic document are thoroughly tracked and time-stamped and can help you tell if it was ever modified or tampered with without your knowledge.

 Dropbox Sign creates a comprehensive, non-editable transaction trail between signing parties to make sure every eSignature and digital document has an audit trail.

 To provide you with a transaction history, we track and timestamp various information – including IP and UserAgent info – from the moment the document is submitted for signature to when it is signed and completed.
 To help ensure that any tampering of your transaction log is detectable, we process each transaction with hashing technology.
 This provides a ‘copy’ of every version of the document, which you can use for comparison should a questionable version ever come to light.

 Combine detailed audit trails with authentication (which we’ll discuss next!) and you’re prepared to provide a record of every time someone accessed, reviewed and signed a document.